How to check if a domain name is available or not?

 To check whether the desired domain is available, you can use our free online service that allows you that.
 Our website checker checks whether the domain is free to register in a few mouse clicks.
 Or you can create a free WhoAPI account, and use our bulk tool, whois API or domain availability API.

 What if the preferred domain is already taken?

 If your name is very common, like John it is going to be even harder for you.
-It is very likely for domain with your name and any other frequent name in the US is already registered.
+It is very likely for a domain with your name and any other frequent name in the US is already registered.
 WhoAPI made a study that proves that all .com domains with 3 or 4 characters are not available for registration, but some of them can be bought at auctions for a very high price.
 This means that you need to be creative and come up with a domain that will contain your name or nickname.
 If domain .com is not available , try with other extensions such as .net, .info, .name ,etc.

 How do companies find domain names?

 For example, WhoAPI Inc. owns whoapi.com.
 Google Inc. owns Google.com, etc.

 WhoAPI team was researching the new domain extensions, and “gathering evidence” on why the .com is the king.
 At one point I found the list of 100 biggest brands in the world.
-This is a list containing companies from around the world starting with Apple, Google, Microsoft, IBM and finishing the 100 list with Boeing, eBay, Lowe’s, Sumimoto.
+This is a list containing companies from around the world starting with Apple, Amazon, Google, and so on.

-So I checked the ownership with a whois request, and never mind the whois, I opened each of the domains to make sure that there is an actual website representing the actual company I was expecting.
+I checked the ownership with a whois request, and never mind the whois, I opened each of the domains to make sure that there is an actual website representing the actual company I was expecting.
 I learned several facts from this research.
-Apple.com, Google.com, Microsoft.com, etc.
+Apple.com, Amazon.com, Google.com, and so on.